web-apply/Credit-Card-Generator/README.md

 It's essential to maintain accurate and honest credit information to avoid these consequences.

 ## Lack of Transparency in Credit Score Impact:
-Not clearly disclosing how credit card usage or payment history will impact cardholders' credit scores.Credit score calculations can be unclear, making it difficult to understand how scores are determined.
+Not clearly disclosing how credit card usage or payment history will impact cardholders' credit scores.
+Credit score calculations can be unclear, making it difficult to understand how scores are determined.

 Consequences:
 1. *Confusion*: Uncertainty about credit score impact.